The Ground of Reality

 Dhar bansi: the one who holds the flute, Krishna.
 Dhar pinaka: the one who holds the bow, Shiva.
 Giridhar: the lifter of the mountain.
 Gangadhar: the one who holds the Ganga in his matted locks.
 Mukuta dhar, jata dhar, chakra dhar, shoola dhar.
 One wearing the crown, one bearing the tangled hair, one holding the discus, one carrying the trident.

 The word Dhar is used repeatedly.
 It comes from the root sound of धृ.
 It means the one who holds, who bears, who sustains.
-The composition moves through a litany of things sustained or held by Krishna and Shiva, to unify them as the non-dual underlying reality of Harihara.
+The composition moves through a litany of things sustained or held by Krishna and Shiva, unifying the two images as the non-dual underlying reality called Harihara.

 Different forms, different attributes, different stories.
-The same principle: the divine as the bearer of reality, not merely its originator.
+The same principle: the divine as the bearer of reality.

 शिव आदि, मध, अंत

-Shiva - the beginning, the middle, and the end.
+Shiva is the beginning, the middle, and the end.

 नाभि के कमल ते, तीन मूरत भई भिन्न जाने, सोही नरक भोगी